Madison County to Sell Surplus of Vehicles

-WOOD RIVER — Madison County will hold a vehicle surplus sale on Saturday at Sheriff’s Office.
+WOOD RIVER — Madison County to hold a vehicle surplus sale later this month at its Wood River facility.

 Get The Latest News!

 Don't miss our top stories and need-to-know news everyday in your inbox.